ludwig-lab/pyeCAP/docs/source/pages/phys.rst

 - Offset in data blocks: Warns about offsets in the start time of each channel.
 See the 'firstsampleoffset' array at https://www.adinstruments.com/support/knowledge-base/how-does-matlab-open-exported-data for more information.

+- Channel data does not align into a rectangular array: Some or all data for a channel may be missing.
+This will cause eba toolkit to crash when performing computations on the data.
+To avoid this error, avoid exporting channels with missing data.
+If this is not possible, see the pad_array function in the Phys class.

+For binary files, the Phys class will not generate warnings because the data is not loaded into memory when it is read in.
+Instead, the Phys class will generate errors for improperly formatted binary files.
+Errors may occur from exporting the file with integer data instead of float data, including the time array in exporting, or not including file headers.

 Functions for reading in data
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The following functions can be used to read in data at a lower level.
+The following functions can be used to read in MATLAB data at a lower level.

 .. automodule:: eba_toolkit.io.adinstruments_io
     :members: check_data, to_array, to_meta